mendix/docs/content/en/docs/data-hub/data-hub-catalog/search.md

 You can filter search results by environment type.
 The **Production** environment filter is active by default.

-To change the environment type filter, click **Filter**:
+To change the environment type filter, click **Filter**.

-{{< figure src="/attachments/data-hub/data-hub-catalog/search/dh-filter-box.png" alt="filter box" >}}

 In the **Filters** dialog box, check the **Environment Type** that you want to include in your search.
 Then click **Apply Filters**.
 The search results will only display results in the selected environments.

-You can also filter by CRUD (Creatable, Readable, Updatable, or Deletable) capabilities.
+You can also filter by CRUD (Creatable, Readable, Updatable, or Deletable) capabilities, as well as any OData restrictions.
 See the [Viewing OData Capabilities in Data Hub Catalog](/data-hub/write-data/#view-capabilities) section of *Write Data to Another App* for more information.

 #### 3.4.3 Search Results {#search-results}